 The Legal Cheek View

 Derby law school takes a more personalised approach to teaching.
 It prides itself on an LPC that is taught 100% face to face, distancing itself from other LPCs that use online resources as their primary learning tools.
-So you’ll see a lot of your tutors, 90% of whom are current practitioners.
+So you’ll see a lot of your tutors, most of whom are current practitioners.

 The teaching itself is delivered through workshops and small group sessions.
 Students go through real life practice problems after independently preparing solutions beforehand.
 LPCers tackle legal problems that oscillate between high street issues and larger commercial deals.